 Seriously though, bring any bike of any brand you have that rolls well on soft gravel.
 You can bring a cross bike, hybrid, mountain bike, fat bike, touring bike, etc.

 Yes!
-Fyxation will bring our Crusher carbon and Quivers set up with gravel tires to demo during the ride.
+Fyxation will bring the Crusher and Quiver set up with gravel tires to demo during the ride.
 Don't have a gravel bike?
 You can rent a Crusher carbon gravel bike for $250 or Quiver cr-mo gravel bike for $150 for the weekend.
 Full rental fees can be applied towards purchase of a bike.

 Rental bikes are limited, so contact us at to reserve one.